marinaelmore/cs262_marina_noah/logical_clocks/README.md

 #Terminal 3:
 python app.py --machine_id machine_3
 ```
+Feel free to edit `config.json` with the ports and hosts of interest.

 Each command will initialize a VM and attempt to connect to the other machines.
 Expected output should be: